Skip to main content

 Configure which queues the current DBOS process should listen to for workflow execution.
 By default, all registered queues are listened to.
 When ListenQueues is called, only the specified queues (and the internal DBOS queue) will be processed by the queue runner.

-This allows multiple DBOS processes to share the same queue registry but listen to different subsets of queues.
+This allows multiple DBOS processes to share the same queues but listen to different subsets.

 Debouncer